 2016 is the year of learning!
 In early spring we had a crisis at work and I completely neglected planting on time, among other things.
 Here’s a chance for you to learn from my mistakes!

 I planted cucumber, dill, and a few herbs around mid-march.
-The local planting calendar I use (NOT my own, I need to do some editing) says late February is the best time to sow them.
+The local planting calendar I use says late February is the best time to sow them.
 The dill, for instance, didn’t have a chance.
 Those tiny pumpkin seeds I extracted from the “pumpkin” sprouted and never took off.
 These were planted in the same container.
-Later I found out their demise was due to the extremely shallow and dense root system of the Huckleberry (useless!) that took over that planter.
+Later I found out their demise was due to the extremely shallow and dense root system of the Garden Huckleberry that took over that planter.
 Never assume anything – find out if your soil has enough free space for the roots of your seedlings.
 The remainder of those pumpkin seeds I will plant early next spring in a large dedicated pot.

 Both zucchini were stunted, and I was able to save one from sickness.
 All of those were planted in white five gallon buckets.
 As it turns out, they are not ideal planters.
 That, and the fact that I laced the soil with vermiculite, led to the soil becoming warm AND moist.
 This is a fantastic recipe for anaerobic bacterial growth.
-Plant roots need a buffer from warm temperatures.
-Look for a dedicated post all about planters, because there is just too much to discuss there.
+Plant roots need a buffer from warm temperatures, and from bacteria that can coat the roots and starve them.
+Look below for dedicated posts all about planters, because there is just too much to discuss there.

 The cucumbers ended up as 1 foot tall shrubby looking plants.
 This variety was supposed to be a bush, and it has those characteristics.
 At this point, these are growing, and I may get a few more cucumbers out of them.
 But the plan is to grow them until they can be composted, then plant this variety in the big planters in early October or November.